 That would be much more expensive and not permanent (see our GPS article).

 If your dog gets lost though, scanning of this RFID microchip will enable animal shelters to easy reunite you two.

 You’ll complete a registration form detailing the dog’s new unique ID number, contact information, Fido’s name and description, an emergency backup contact as well as the vet’s information.

 This is sent to a registry which maintains a database that’s linked up with the microchip.
 Look into SmartTag as they have a great system in place.

-The chip ID number should be imprinted on your dog’s collar.
-This way it will be obvious that your pet is micro-chipped which will enable early scanning.
+The chip ID number should be imprinted on your dog’s collar to enable early scanning if needed.

 Microchips Becoming Law